Apicurio/apicurio-data-models/README.md

 ### Pre-Requisites
 In order to build the library you will need to install the following tools:

-* Java 8 (versions of Java greater than 8 can be used when **running** the library, but not for building it)
+* Java 11+
-* Maven 3.5+
+* Maven 3.8+
 * Node.js 16+

 ### Clone and Configure
 The first thing to do (obviously) is clone the repository.
 Once you've cloned the git repository, you can use maven to build the library into its two forms:  a Java JAR and a javascript library module.
-This library is written using Java, but is then [transpiled from Java into Typescript using jsweet](http://www.jsweet.org/) and then compiled and bundled using typescript and rollup.
+This library is written using Java, but is then [transpiled from Java into Typescript using jsweet](http://www.jsweet.org/) and then compiled and bundled using typescript and webpack.
 All of this is done as part of the standard maven build process:

 ```bash